 Children grow and develop rapidly in the first five years of life.
 Every day routines and playtimes provide rich opportunities for young children to learn.
 In this blog, Dr. Rebecca Swartz explores practical and enjoyable ways that caregivers, families, and teachers can help children learn as they play and explore their world.
 New blog entries are added every quarter along with the IEL Quarterly News.

-We are introducing two new blogs: Teaching and Parenting Young Children with Special Needs and Teaching and Parenting Young English Language Learners.
+- Teaching and Parenting Young Children with Special Needs

-Another trend is the increasing population of children entering child care or preschool who speak a home language other than English.
-Our Teaching and Parenting Young English Language Learners blog is intended to help parents and teachers support these children as they learn English and their home languages.
+An increasing population of children entering child care or preschool who speak a home language other than English.
+This blog is intended to help parents and teachers support these children as they learn English and their home languages.
 We will be inviting specialists in the state to write or co-write blog entries with IEL staff.
-We hope visitors will comment on blog entries, ask questions, or suggest topics for future entries by emailing firstname.lastname@example.org.
+New blog entries are added during odd-numbered months.

 - Young Minds at Play

 Anyone who knows young children can see that play is important to them.
 But adults do not always agree about what play is or what its role should be in early care and education or in childhood generally.
 Dr. Jean Mendoza explores a variety of issues related to play and children.
 New blog entries are added every quarter along with the IEL Quarterly News.